Roger Hawken: Professional life

 Hawken's academic bent was evident by 1903 in a remarkably advanced paper to the Sydney University Engineering Society on the structural analysis of bridges.

 Hawken worked as an engineer in the Federated Malay States for four years and then with local government authorities in New South Wales.
 In 1912 Hawken was appointed as a lecturer at the University of Queensland.

-He graduated M.C.E. from Sydney in 1918 after submitting a thesis on column design, a frontier topic of the period, and appears to have had slightly the better of a lively argument with the eminent English engineer, E. H. Salmon, who had written an authoritative text on the subject.
+He graduated M.C.E. from Sydney in 1918 after submitting a thesis on column design, a frontier topic of the period, and appears to have had slightly the better of a lively argument with the English engineer, E. H. Salmon, who had written an authoritative text on the subject.

 Hawken was appointed as professor at the University of Queensland in 1919.

-Professor Hawken was involved in the founding of IEAust in 1919 and was its president in 1923 and a councillor till his death.
+Hawken was involved in the founding of IEAust in 1919 and was its president in 1923 and a councillor till his death.
 At his suggestion in 1928, Queensland became the first state to legislate for compulsory registration of consulting engineers.

-In the 1920s he turned again to earth pressures and the stability of slopes; he thus was one of the pioneers of the study of soil mechanics, a subject generally neglected until the 1950s.
+In the 1920s, he turned again to earth pressures and the stability of slopes; he thus was one of the pioneers of the study of soil mechanics, a subject generally neglected until the 1950s.
 In later work on rainfall runoff and flooding potential and the economic appraisal of engineering schemes, his ideas were well ahead of his time.

-Professor Hawken was reserved but excessively formal, with a wry, sometimes biting sense of humour.
+Hawken was reserved but excessively formal, with a wry, sometimes biting sense of humour.
 Engineering and the university was his life.
 He saw the complete engineer as a combination of wide experience and wide culture, encouraged originality in his students, called himself the 'senior student' and was known as 'hanks'.

 His work included design of an early version of the Sydney Harbour Bridge that did not proceed to construction, and identification of crossing points for the Brisbane River.
 He was involved in many major Brisbane projects including an early Victoria Bridge (the abutment is still standing near QPAC) and the Story Bridge.
 In 2006, Brisbane City Council proposed Hawken Bridge as one of 5 names for a new green bridge linking the University of Queensland to Dutton Park but ended up choosing the name Eleanor Schonell Bridge.

 In May 1947, he was asked to participate in an inquiry into a railway crash at Camp Mountain.